July 21, 2025

 While amalgamation had been known in Europe, it was in the New World that it truly evolved into a powerful refining technique.
 The isolated mining communities, particularly in the Andes around Potosí, developed a more refined version of the process.

-These refiners, despite limited resources and technical isolation, were able to create an effective method for processing silver sulphide ores.
+These refiners, despite limited resources and technical isolation, developed an effective method for processing silver sulfide ores.
 This innovation was driven by necessity, as the colonies had to find ways to deal with increasingly complex ores in the absence of trained professionals.

 This independent development of refining technology in the colonies was a significant achievement.
 It allowed New Spain to maintain its silver production, even as the easily refined ores were exhausted.
 The amalgamation process used in the Americas would remain in use well into the 19th century, a testament to its technical efficacy.

-Over time, the refining process became industrialized, with large-scale haciendas dedicated to the production of silver, and by the mid-17th century, the colonial silver industry was operating on an unprecedented scale.
+Over time, the refining process became industrialized, with large-scale haciendas dedicated to silver production, and by the mid-17th century, the colonial silver industry was operating on an unprecedented scale.

 Legacy of Silver Refining in the Americas

-The success of amalgamation in New Spain did not just represent a technological achievement but also a shift in the global economy.
-The silver extracted from the New World was instrumental in fueling Spain's empire and the broader European economy.
+The success of the amalgamation in New Spain represented not just a technological achievement but also a shift in the global economy.
+The silver extracted from the New World was instrumental in fueling Spain’s empire and the broader European economy.
 Silver from the Americas allowed Spain to fund its military and political endeavors, which in turn helped it to maintain its imperial power.

 The legacy of silver refining also extends to the environmental and health consequences that continued to affect the region long after the colonial period.
-Mercury contamination from centuries of mining is still felt today in many areas, as runoff from these mining operations has altered waterways and ecosystems.
+Mercury contamination from centuries of mining still affects many areas today, as runoff from these operations has altered waterways and ecosystems.

 Moreover, the development of the amalgamation process in the New World marked a significant point in the history of colonial knowledge exchange.
 While Spain brought some European methods to the New World, it was in the remote mining areas that truly innovative solutions were developed.

-These processes, which combined mercury, salt, and copper sulphate, would be applied globally in silver mining operations long after the colonial period, highlighting the technical ingenuity that emerged in the colonial periphery.
+These processes, which combined mercury, salt, and copper sulfate, would be applied globally in silver mining operations long after the colonial period, highlighting the technical ingenuity that emerged in the colonial periphery.

 Conclusion